 When your page shares a link that has an Instant Article version, the statistics for the Instant Article are counted in the the insights for the post including reach, link clicks, likes, comments, and shares.

 Analytics on your Instant Articles can also be retrieved through an API, enabling easy import of the data into your analytics systems.
 Analytics can be queried for individual articles or reported in aggregate across the entire set of articles published by your page.
+You can retrieve up to the last 180 days of data using the API.

 Analytics data on each of your individual articles can be queried, including views, durations, and scroll depth.
 In addition, analytics can be queried for individual media assets within the article, such as total views for a video.